Adopted by President’s Cabinet 6/26/18

 Annual Disclosure

 In June of each year, the President’s Office will send to all employees a reminder of their responsibility to annually disclose outside activities on the required form no later than the first day of fall semester.
 Employees are obligated to disclose and seek prior approval for activities covered under this policy that arise during the year.
-All Permission for Outside Activity Forms submitted will be retained in the President’s Office and Human Resources.
+Copies of all Permission for Outside Activity Forms submitted will be retained in the President’s Office and Office of Human Resources

 Violations